LeoneJD/LeoneJDPortfolio/README.md

 # Project Name

+Leone JD Portfolio
-This project is a basic portfolio page that will be used as a basis for my work and to document my learning journey
+This project is a  portfolio page that will be used as a basis for my work and to document my learning journey

-# Features
+# Features and technologies
-List the key features of your project.
-What can users do with it?
-Highlight any unique or noteworthy features.

-# Technologies Used

-HTML/CSS

-# Contributing
-Explain how others can contribute to your project, whether it's through bug reports, feature requests, or code contributions.
-Include guidelines for submitting pull requests.
+This project uses HTML and CSS utilising flex and media queries to make it responsive.

 # License
 MIT